oshaikh13/SynchronousFidelity/README.md

 ## Roadmap

 - [] Fix failure to receive 1 out of 5 frames.
 Could be Heroku throttling or too many HTTP Requests for HiFi to handle
-- [] Add a web client to visualize similarities in movements.
+- [X] Add a web client to visualize similarities in movements.
 Preferably live, while the actionEmitter is running.
+- [] Extend the API so we can query for Pearson's R correlation between 2+ people (is this even possible?)